Developer Guide

 Resource<T> Resource management

-A composable managed resource: acquire, use, and release with a guaranteed cleanup guarantee.
+A composable managed resource: acquire, use, and release with a guaranteed cleanup.

 Use when You need to bracket an operation around a resource (file, connection, lock) and want to compose multiple resources safely.